ahandsel/Tokyo_Hiker/content/docs/level_2/Mitakesan_Hinatawada_Route.md

 ---
 layout: page
 title:  "Hinatawada Station to Mitakesan Cable Car via Mt.
-Hinode (日の出山)"
+Hinode"
 ---

 # Hinatawada Station to Mitakesan Cable Car via Mt.
-Hinode (日の出山) Route
+Hinode (`日の出山`) Route
 * Great trail for beginners who want something a little more challenging than Mt.
 Takao
 * Good for summer hikes as there are many shaded areas
 * If you are lucky, you may spot a [Japanese serow](https://en.wikipedia.org/wiki/Japanese_serow) 🦌